 - Many students choose to use the summer months to work at a job to earn money.
 For many students, this summer income is not optional.
 If extra income during the summer months means that your student will need to work fewer hours during the school year, or possibly not need to work at all during the school year, that is important.
 Students who try to work too many hours while attending classes may have difficulty balancing their study time and priorities.
 Summer job experience is also important on your student’s resume.

 - Although your student may need a summer job primarily for income, encourage them to consider a summer job that relates to their chosen career or field.
 This will give your student an added benefit for their resume, and also give them the opportunity to test out the field to confirm that it is where they want to be.

 - Another option for summer work is an internship.
 Some internships may pay, but most do not.
 However, the experience gained by most students through an internship makes it well worth the unpaid time.
 Students can “audition” a career, gain experience for their resume, and make important networking contacts.

 - Your student might spend some time during the summer doing some job shadowing or informational interviewing.
-This is an excellent time to gain more information about her chosen field – as well as to make some important contacts.
+This is an excellent time to gain more information about their chosen field – as well as to make some important contacts.

-- Your student might spend some time this summer purchasing textbooks for his fall courses.
+- Your student might spend some time this summer purchasing textbooks for fall courses.
 As of July 1, 2010, colleges are required to give students information about textbooks at the time that they register for courses.
 Many professors post syllabi on line, and college bookstores usually have textbook information.
-If your student plans ahead, he can find many books on-line at used book prices.
+If your student plans ahead, they can find many books on-line at used book prices.

 - Your student might spend the summer traveling or studying abroad.
 Travel is always an experience that broadens horizons.
 Some students will be unable to study abroad during the regular school year – perhaps due to requirements in their major or some other reason.
 Many programs offer summer study abroad experiences.